I love the Little Missouri River. It is one of the longest free-flowing rivers in America.

 Jan suggested that the North Dakota Department of Transportation, in charge of widening the highway and replacing the historic Long-X Bridge over the Little Missouri River, consult the Little Missouri Scenic River Commission, for their feelings about how to approach the issue of a new four-lane highway through the Little Missouri River Valley.

-Huh?
-Little Missouri Scenic River Commission?
-What’s that?
-I went looking.
-Deep in the archives of the State Historical Society of North Dakota I found a set of files, about 12 inches thick, the “Minutes and Correspondence of the Little Missouri Scenic River Commission – 1976-1998.”
+Well, I bet not a lot of folks remembered the Little Missouri Scenic River Commission from the days it was active.
+I decided to refresh my memory.
+I went looking in the archives of the State Historical Society of North Dakota, and I found a set of files, about 12 inches thick, the “Minutes and Correspondence of the Little Missouri Scenic River Commission – 1976-1998.”

 Here’s what I learned: There’s a state law, dating back to 1975, that says